swcarpentry/shell-novice/_episodes/05-loop.md

 > ```
 > {: .output}
 > Try removing the quotes around `$filename` in the loop above to see the effect of the quote
 > marks on whitespace.
-Note that we get a result from the loop command for unicorn.dat if you ran this code in the creatures directory:
+Note that we get a result from the loop command for unicorn.dat when we run this code in the `creatures` directory:
 > ```
 > head: cannot open ‘red’ for reading: No such file or directory
 > head: cannot open ‘dragon.dat’ for reading: No such file or directory